ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Ethereum 1.0 deposit contract

 The initial deployment phases of Ethereum 2.0 are implemented without consensus changes to Ethereum 1.0.
+A deposit contract at address `DEPOSIT_CONTRACT_ADDRESS` is added to Ethereum 1.0 for deposits of ETH to the beacon chain.
+Validator balances will be withdrawable to the shards when the EVM2.0 is deployed and the shards have state.

+### Deposit arguments

-A deposit contract is added to Ethereum 1.0 to deposit ETH.
-This contract has a `deposit` function which takes as arguments `pubkey`, `withdrawal_credentials`, `randao_commitment` as defined in a `ValidatorRecord` below.
-A BLS `proof_of_possession` of types `bytes` is given as a final argument.
+The deposit contract has a single `deposit` function which takes as argument a SimpleSerialize'd `DepositParametersRecord` object.
+One of the `DepositParametersRecord` fields is `withdrawal_credentials` which must satisfy:

+* `withdrawal_credentials[:1] == BLS_WITHDRAWAL_CREDENTIALS`
+* `withdrawal_credentials[1:] == hash(withdrawal_pubkey)[1:]` where `withdrawal_pubkey` is a BLS pubkey

+We recommend the private key corresponding to `withdrawal_pubkey` be stored in cold storage until a withdrawal is required.

+### `Deposit` logs

-The deposit contract emits a log with the various arguments for consumption by the beacon chain.
-It does little validation, pushing the deposit logic to the beacon chain.
-In particular, the proof of possession (based on the BLS12-381 curve) is not verified by the deposit contract.
+Every deposit, of size between `MIN_DEPOSIT` and `MAX_DEPOSIT`, emits a `Deposit` log for consumption by the beacon chain.
+The deposit contract does little validation, pushing most of the validator onboarding logic to the beacon chain.
+In particular, the proof of possession (a BLS12-381 signature) is not verified by the deposit contract.

+### `ChainStart` log

+When sufficiently many full deposits have been made the deposit contract emits the `ChainStart` log.
+The beacon chain may then be initialized by calling the `on_startup` function (defined below) where:

+* `genesis_time` equals `time` in the `ChainStart` log
+* `processed_pow_receipt_root` equals `receipt_root` in the `ChainStart` log
+* `initial_validator_entries` is built according to the `Deposit` logs up to the deposit that triggered the `ChainStart` log, processed in the order in which they were emitted (oldest to newest)

-### Contract code in Vyper
+### Vyper code

-The beacon chain is initialized when a condition is met inside the deposit contract on the existing Ethereum 1.0 chain.
-This contract's code in Vyper is as follows:

 ```python
 MIN_DEPOSIT: constant(uint256) = 1  # ETH